Mark Broom

 Research

-A key priority for many animals is the avoidance of predators.
-Many such prey animals choose to live in groups, and these two features are often strongly related.
-I have considered two major types of interactions between prey and predators, the first of these being antipredator vigilance in animal groups.
-This an extension of a well-established theory involving trade-offs in time spent watching for predators and foraging, into dynamic changes in group structure and in spatial and positioning factors.
-The second is the co-evolution of defence and signalling.
-Many animals possess high levels of toxins to make them unpalatable to potential predators.
+Co-evolution of signalling and defence: Many animals possess high levels of toxins to make them unpalatable to potential predators.
 Such defences are invisible, so they are often also brightly coloured to signal these defences, and success depends upon a sufficient number of conspecifics with these traits for predators to learn to avoid them.
+This work was initially developed with Mike Speed and Graeme Ruxton.

 Research Projects

-I would be interested in supervising research students in any of the general areas described above.
+I would be interested in supervising research students in the general areas described above or in related work.
 For more details on my research, look at some of the publications from the list below.

 Publications